amahboubi/continuity-zoo/README.md

 ```bash
 make html
 ```

+The html files are also accessible via links from the paper.

 The main file is theories/continuity_zoo_Prop.v.
 It contains several different definitions of continuity as well as proofs regarding how they relate with each other.